tekd/ga-worksheet/GA-worksheet.md

 1. What advantages does the `<link>` tag have over the `<style>` tag?

- Both the <link> tag and the <style> tag are ways to incluse CSS in an html file.
+ Both the <link> tag and the <style> tag are ways to include CSS in an html file.
 The <link> tag in particular accesses CSS from an external file instead of keeping it all written in the html like the <style> tag.

 2. What is normalize.css?